Deducteam/lambdapi/editors/emacs/README.md

-`lambdapi-mode`, a major mode for editing lambdapi code
+`lambdapi-mode` a major mode for editing lambdapi code
 =======================================================

 This packages provides (with Emacs 24 or higher):